swrp/CYBR8420-SemesterProject/Docs/SoftwareSecurityRequirements.md

 Task 2 - Description, link to misuse case, list security requirements, reflection (including links to documentation)

 ##### Internal Cluster Communication
 Elasticsearch is often deployed as a multi-node cluster in larger environments to provide data redundancy and increased performance.
 There are a variety of protocols that make up the data flow between systems to accomplish smooth, scalable operations of the software.
+The [misuse case](https://github.com/swrp/CYBR8420-SemesterProject/blob/mabaumgartner/Misuse%20Cases/Misuse%20Case_Elasticsearch_Cluster%20Communication_medium.png) for this data flow highlights attacks that might target cluster use cases such as data replication, fault detection, and joining a node to the cluster.

+Security Requirements
+* Authenticate all new nodes that request to join the cluster to verify authorization
+* Data being transmitted between nodes should be encrypted to ensure confidentiality
+* Cluster communication should have the ability to operate on a separate network socket or interface so that it can be segmented from data collection and user traffic

+Elasticsearch does seem to include features in this area, although these security features are in the X-Pack paid modules.
+Encrypting cluster communication and authenticating nodes systems can be done by [configuring TLS and deploying certificates](https://www.elastic.co/guide/en/elasticsearch/reference/6.4/configuring-tls.html#tls-transport) to each node.
+Elasticsearch also implements a feature called TCP Transport Profiles that allow cluster traffic between nodes to be[ segmented from other data flows](https://www.elastic.co/guide/en/elasticsearch/reference/6.4/separating-node-client-traffic.html) by designating specific ports or even interfaces for cluster communication.

 ##### User Searches for Data
 Task 4 - Description, link to misuse case, list security requirements, reflection (including links to documentation)